klein2303/World-Explore/README.md

 To run the project, you need to have Node 22 installed.
 Clone the repository from git with `git clone https://git.ntnu.no/IT2810-H24/T10-Project-2.git`.
 Then navigate to the folder `frontend` by writing `cd frontend` in the terminal.
 Make sure you are located in the main branch when running the project.
 To ckeckout to the main branch you can run `git checkout main` in the terminal.

-Then you need to create two files: `.env` and `.env.local` in the backend folder, if they are not already there.
+Then you need to create two files: `.env` and `.env.local` in the backend folder on root level, if they are not already there.
 Also make sure the content inside the files are correct.
 <br />
 <br />
 In `.env` copy in this: